Expert tips, tools and resources for business owners wishing to open and mange their companies overseas and build a sustainable brand

 1. What is foreign-sourced income in Singapore?

-Foreign-sourced income tax is a tax levied on income that originates outside Singapore but is received by individuals or businesses that are tax resident in Singapore.
-As a general rule, foreign-sourced income is usually taxed in the country where it is earned before it is remitted to Singapore.
+Foreign-sourced income tax is a tax on money earned outside of Singapore but brought into the country by individuals or businesses that are considered tax residents in Singapore.
+Usually, this income is already taxed in the country where it was earned before being sent to Singapore.

 However, to encourage investment and maintain its status as a global financial center, Singapore has introduced the Foreign-Sourced Income Exemption (“FSIE”) Scheme, which helps eligible businesses and individuals avoid double taxation.